service: business case design

 To test desirability, I also took a 2 steps approach:

-External Landscape Analysis:
+External Analysis:

 Conducted a comprehensive analysis to understand the staffing firm market and the trends in youth hiring and diversity & inclusion in the US.